-Finally in 1875, a grant was given to Thomas McHenry, Hon.
-John Lewis, and others for the building and operation of a railway to Riverside-Albert from Salisbury.
+Following Confederation in 1867, Hon.
+C. A. Peck was elected to the House of Assembly in Fredericton and soon advocated for the construction of a railroad in Albert County.
+In 1875, a grant was awarded to Thomas McHenry, Hon.
+John Lewis, and others for the building and operation of a railway from Salisbury to Riverside-Albert.

-In 1888, the railway was foreclosed by the English bond-holders who had put up most of the money to build the railway.
-The railway was ordered to be sold and a man from New York, C. H..
-Harman, who owned a manganese mine in Dawson Settlement, Albert County bought the railway for $50,000.
-He wanted to ensure that there would be year round transportation available for materials mined in the area.
+In 1888, English bond-holders who had financed most of the railway’s construction foreclosed on it.
+The railway was sold to C. H. Harman, a New York-based manganese mine owner in Dawson Settlement, Albert County, for $50,000.
+Harman purchased the railway to ensure uninterrupted transportation for materials mined in the area.

-Abram Sherwood became the railway manager.
-He managed the railway until 1913.
-Mr. Sherwood’s good business skills soon had the railway operating with average yearly earnings of between $17,000 to $25,000.
-The railroad was taken over by the Government in 1911 and made part of the Canadian National Railway.
-The railway station is now a residence.
+Abram Sherwood became the railway manager in 1900 and managed the railway until 1913.
+His astute business skills helped the railway generate average yearly earnings between $17,000 and $25,000.
+In 1911, the government took over the railroad, incorporating it into the Canadian National Railway.
+Today, the railway station serves as a residence.